mjfrigaard/sharing-your-work/manuscript/04chapter.md

 ### Git is a useful way to think about making changes

 Git is also a helpful way of thinking about the changes to your project.
-The terminology of Git is strange at first, but if you use Git long enough, you'll be thinking about your code in terms of 'commits,' 'pushes,' 'forks,' and 'repos.'
+The terminology of Git is strange at first, but if you use Git long enough, you'll be thinking about your code in terms of 'adds', 'commits,' 'pushes,' 'pulls,' and 'repos.'

 As someone who analyzes data regularly, these concepts are also countable, which means you can quantify change and work in more exciting ways.